Harri-Renney/UWE-Parallel-Computing--Presentation/Parallel Particle Optimization Notes.md

 ## Analysis of Multiple control factors

+It's good that they have gone to the effort of analysising how the other paramters/factors effect computation across the implementations.

 * Control factors are: Number of particles (n), dimension (d), thread block-size (s)
 * Can go into detail how each factor effects speedup.
 And which has greatest impact.
+* Particle numeber n has a significant impact on speed-up.
+(Obviously, but shown here)
+* Followed by design dimensions, this is the number of parallel rows of particles processed in parallel.
+* Followed by the interaction between n and d.
+(How further parallelism is effective with more particles) It can be concluded the higher number of particles, and higher number of dimensions to process in parallel, further speed-up in GPU implementation.
+* Block size s has little effect on the speed-up ratio.
+And all interactions with S n*s, d*s, n*s*d are very small.

 ## Trajectory Optimization

+Trajectory optimization in relation to aircrafts is a optimal control problem.
+It is usually solved using direct, mathematical methods.
+Like the numerical direct shooting method[1].
+PSO can be applied to this as there are multiple nodes with which the values can be parameterized and optimized.
+It might be possible to use the GPU accelerated method to reduce computational time during the aircraft flights.

+There is a lot of explaination of control parameters, constant values like number of particles being 10,000! etc And apparently all methods arrive at almost the same optimal solution.
+However, the full GPU implementation does it in 9s, the partial in 20s and the CPU in 1464s.
+Full GPU has a huge factor increase of speed-up 161!
+Showing this really is a problem that suits/fits SIMD processing.
+Partial still has speedup over CPU, showing the overhead from copying between is CPU and GPU is smaller than gain from using GPU.
+CPU slow, but is running in serial...

+There is a follow up paragraph validating accuracy of "optimal" result and it is considered good.

 ## Personal Reflection